miksik98/HarmonySolverPlugin/README.md

 You can also set here keyboard shortcut for harmonySolver (Define Shortcut).<br/><br/>
 ![Alt text](./photos/5.png?raw=true "Title")

-6. After that, you can use harmonysolver plugin by clicking Plugins -> HarmonySolver<br/><br/>
+6. After that, you can use harmonySolver plugin by clicking Plugins -> HarmonySolver or using defined shortcut.<br/><br/>
 ![Alt text](./photos/6.png?raw=true "Title")

 ## How to use